- Academic Advising

 *The College Composition CLEP contains approximately 50 multiple-choice items to be answered in 50 minutes and two mandatory, centrally scored essays to be written in 70 minutes (for a total of 120 minutes).
 Shortly after each administration of the College Composition examination, college English faculty from around the country score the essays via an online scoring system.
 Students usually receive their scores three to four weeks after testing.

 Most CLEP score reports are available immediately after the test is completed.
 However, processing may take up to five weeks.
 It’s best to complete exams before submitting your graduation application.
+Proficiency examinations must be completed a minimum of three weeks prior to graduation.
 You may repeat unsuccessful attempts to pass a CLEP after a six-month period.

 Students living outside of Central Ohio will need to visit the CLEP website to locate an official CLEP testing center.
 GoArmyEd students should speak with their Academic Advisor prior to taking a CLEP examination because registration may differ.